Pablololo12/terminalTyper/README.md

 Simply compile with make, if you want to use gcc change it on the Makefile.

-You will also need to download https://github.com/dwyl/english-words/blob/master/words_alpha.txt and change the new line DOS style \r\n for the Linux one \n.
-You can do this with `tr -d '\r' < words_alpha.txt > words.txt`
+The word file has been extracted from https://github.com/dwyl/english-words/blob/master/words_alpha.txt And the code for the terminal control from http://ʞ.cc/irl/term.html